Emmotes/ic_spoilers/docs/archive/emergence_15.md

 # Emergence 15

-We know the next Emergence event will be Draconians and that it will start on 29 April 2026.
+We know the next Emergence event will be Draconians and we're guesstimating that it will start on 29 April 2026.
+It is expected to last 9 days (ending on 01 July 2026).

 ### Shop Contents